Potala Palace: A Former Residence of Dalai Lamas

 - Take a taxi.

-The price is CNY200.
-Show the driver a note "please drive me to XX hotel".
+The price is about CNY200.
+Show the driver a note "Please drive me to XX hotel".

 Tip: When you pass the checkpoint on the road, you may need to get off the car to show your Tibet Travel Permit to the inspection workers.

 From Railway Station